A Scalable Pipeline for Enabling Non-Verbal Speech Generation and Understanding: Experiments

 \subsubsection{Evaluation}

-Due to differences in the non-verbal tags supported by each model and dataset (Table~\ref{tab:non_verbal_label_support}), we select six common non-verbal phenomena for evaluation: \texttt{[laughing]}, \texttt{[sniff]}, \texttt{[breath]}, \texttt{[coughing]}, \texttt{[throatclearing]}, and \texttt{[sigh]}.
-To evaluate the non-verbal speech generation capabilities of different models, we reuse the prompt speech provided by the seed-tts-eval framework \cite{anastassiou2024seed}.
-For the text inputs, we generate tagged sentences using Genimi~\cite{team2023gemini}, GPT-4o~\cite{GPT-4o}.
-For each tag, we construct 175 sentences in both Chinese and English, resulting in a total of 1,050 sentences per language.
+Due to differences in NV support across models and datasets, we select six common NV phenomena for evaluation (Table~\ref{tab:clap_break_down}).
+To evaluate NV speech generation, we use the prompt speech from the seed-tts-eval framework~\cite{anastassiou2024seed}.
+For text inputs, tagged sentences are generated using Gemini~\cite{team2023gemini} and GPT-4o~\cite{GPT-4o}.
+For each NV tag, we construct 175 sentences in both Chinese and English, yielding 1,050 sentences per language.
 To evaluate system performance, we use standard metrics including DNSMOS, SSIM, and WER/CER to assess speech quality, speaker similarity, and intelligibility.
-Additionally, we introduce the CLAP Score to measure the presence of intended non-verbal phenomena in synthesized speech.
-For subjective evaluation, 20 participants rated the samples on QMOS (for overall speech quality) and IMOS (for accuracy in rendering both verbal content and non-verbal tags).
-See Appendix for scoring details.
+Additionally, we introduce the CLAP Score to measure the presence of intended NV phenomena in synthesized speech.
+For subjective evaluation, 20 participants rated the samples on QMOS (for overall speech quality) and IMOS (for accuracy in rendering both verbal content and NV tags).
+See Appendix for details.